Cerebrum internal capsule

 Pre-frontal area (area no.9,10,11,12)

-Lesion in pre-frontal area - Loss of orientation
+The lesion in the pre-frontal area - Loss of orientation

 Abnormality in ideas, judgment, emotional feeling & personality.